 Sending money to Africa is more expensive than anywhere else in the world, according to new research due to be published at this week’s Global Remittance Conference in New York.
 The report argues that existing technology – like regional automated clearing houses, remittance payment processing hubs and aggregators – could all make sending money from […]

 A major gap in the ability of formal financial services to deliver value for low-income families is a general lack of information and understanding of their preferences, behaviours and needs.
-To address this gap, FSD Kenya in partnership with Bankable Frontier Associates and Digital Divide Data undertook a Financial Diaries study between 2012 and 2013.
-The Kenya […]
+To address this gap, FSD Kenya in partnership with BFA and Digital Divide Data undertook a Financial Diaries study between 2012 and 2013.
+The Kenya Financial Diaries tracked […]

 This report describes the supply of financial services from the retail banking market in Kenya and identifies opportunities for using current and alternative payments infrastructure to support social protection payment (SPP) transfers.

 Small regular social grants or payments to the very poor or vulnerable are increasingly recognised as a key tool in the fight against extreme poverty.
-New social protection payment schemes face major challenges in delivering payments safely and cost effectively to beneficiaries.
-During 2008 FSD took on responsibility for the management of payments under Kenya’s […]
+New social protection payment schemes face major challenges in delivering payments safely and cost-effectively to beneficiaries.
+During 2008 FSD took on responsibility for the management of payments under Kenya’s new […]